Self-Taught vs. Bass Lessons: Honest Trade-offs

 Cost Free to low Per-lesson fee

-Feedback loop Self-assessed (delayed, partial) Live, from someone who has seen it before
+Feedback Self-assessed (delayed, partial) Live, from someone who has seen it before

 Structure You build it (or don't) Scaffolded curriculum